My Photo

 4. There is at least one more currently recently funded in-game ad shop which has not announced its funding yet.

-Plus there are players like Shockwave.com who have announced plans to do in-game advertising themselves across their large casual game network, and probably more that I don't know about.
+Plus there are players like Shockwave.com who have plans to do in-game advertising themselves across their large casual game network, and probably more that I don't know about.

 So we have at least 4 well-funded independent in-game advertising providers, plus some who will do it themselves.
 The key question is what should an ad serving and selling network be worth?
 It should be some small percentage of the overall advertising market since the vast majority of the value goes to the site or game which is delivering the user.
 If the in-game ad market is theoretically worth $1B by 2010 (in 4 years), than it's reasonable to assume that the folks who deliver the ads are worth maybe 20% of that number, assuming a competitive marketplace.
 Therefore, you have the total market value at $200M at most, which doesn't jibe well with the series of announcements so far.